trstringer/redditwatcher/README.md

 Ensure that you are running the Docker daemon, and run `. ./install_docker.sh`.

+Define the following environment variables (i.e. place them in your `~/.bashrc`):

+- `REDDITWATCHER_CLIENTID`
+- `REDDITWATCHER_CLIENTSECRET`

+*Note: these credentials are retrieved from the app registration from the Installation step

 ## Usage

 RedditWatcher takes a list of unnamed arguments that are the subreddits you want to stream